The most useful product health metrics

 - How to choose the right product health metrics

-If you think of a product like a human body, then product health metrics are the vital signs.
-They are the body temperature, blood pressure, pulse rate, and respiration rate of a product.
-They help you constantly judge how your product is doing and show the impact of changes, updates, and the environment.
+If a product is like the human body, then product health metrics are the vital signs.
+They are the body temperature, blood pressure, and pulse rate of a product.
+They help you monitor the experience of your product and show the impact of changes, updates, and the competitive environment.

 Product health metrics largely fit into three categories:

 A healthy product grows consistently.
 What "consistent" means depends on the industry.
 For example, a consumer app expects more users to signup than a complicated B2B SaaS platform.
-What’s true about both of them is they want the growth to continue.
+What’s true for both is they want the growth to continue.
 Like a body, if new cells stop being created, that has consequences for your health.

 If growth is slowing, your product, positioning, or strategy might need to change.
 It is a sign: